Joseph R. Cistone: Priesthood

 Cistone was named as an associate to Monsignor Edward Cullen, vicar for administration of the archdiocese in 1993.
 He later served as assistant vicar for administration from 1994 to 1998, and vicar general and vicar for administration from 1998 to 2009.
-Cistone was raised by the Vatican to the rank of honorary prelate of his holiness in April 1998.
+Cistone was raised by the Vatican to the rank of honorary prelate of his holiness in 1998.

 Auxiliary Bishop of Philadelphia

-On June 28, 2004, Cistone was appointed as an auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Casae Medianae by Pope John Paul II.
+On June 28, 2004, Cistone was appointed as an auxiliary bishop of Philadelphia and titular bishop of Casae Medianae by Pope John Paul II.
 Cistone received his episcopal consecration on July 28, 2004, from Cardinal Justin Rigali, with Bishops Robert Maginnis and Michael Burbidge serving as co-consecrators, in Philadelphia at the Cathedral-Basilica of Sts.
 Peter and Paul.
 Cistone selected as his episcopal motto: "Father of mercy and love".

 In addition to his duties as vicar general and vicar for administration, Cistone served as head of the Secretariat for Catholic Human Services and the Secretariat for Temporal Services.
 He also had pastoral oversight for parishes in South Philadelphia and a portion of Delaware County, Pennsylvania.